parmar-abhinav/gum/docs/tutorials/mcp.md

 > pip install --editable .
 ```

 Create a .env file with your environment variables.
-All you is a user name in the file (e.g.```USER_NAME="Omar Shaikh"```).
-In sum, your .env file looks something like this:
+All you need is a user name in the file (e.g.```USER_NAME="Omar Shaikh"```).
+In sum, the contents of your .env file looks something like this:

 ```bash
 USER_NAME="Omar Shaikh"